 Larry Cuba on Choreographing Form

 Larry Cuba, the computer film and animation legend featured in textbooks and known for his work on the original Star Wars, has long inspired coded animators, from the demoscene to today.
-One such artist, Andreas Gysin, joined Peter Bauman (Monk Antony) to delve into Cuba's illustrious career, its challenges and the progression of his techniques in the context of abstract film.
+One such artist, Andreas Gysin, joined Peter Bauman (Monk Antony) to celebrate Cuba's illustrious career, its challenges and the progression of his techniques in the context of abstract film.

 Peter Bauman: Let’s start at the beginning with the iconic First Fig (1974).
 You wrote the algorithm on a mainframe computer on borrowed time at NASA's Jet Propulsion Laboratory (JPL), where you got your start in computer filmmaking.
 What were the challenges of working with those machines in a creative way in a place filled with scientists?